SOEN-390-Team-20/Team-20-SOEN-390/README.md

 ### Backend development

-* Make sure to create the `.env` file containing our secrets first
+*Important*: Make sure to create the `.env` file containing our secrets first

 Install the dependencies with: